Switchers (novel)

-Switchers is the first book of the Switchers Trilogy by Kate Thompson.
-Originally published in Ireland in 1994, it was first published in Great Britain by The Bodley Head in 1997.
-It introduces Tess and Kevin, the two main characters of the series.
+Switchers is the first book of the Switchers Trilogy by British-Irish Kate Thompson.
+Originally published in Ireland in 1994, it was first published in Great Britain by The Bodley Head in 1997, then in the United States by Hyperion in 1998.
+The audiobook narrated by Niamh Cusack was released in 1997.

+Switchers introduces Tess and Kevin, the two main characters of the series.
 The story begins in Dublin, although most of the book is set in the Arctic circle.

 The first book by this award-winning writer, it was described as "unmissable" and "spellbinding" by the Sunday Telegraph while in the Guardian it was called "one of the best books of the year".
 It was shortlisted for the Smarties Book Award in 1998.

 Plot

 Plot introduction

 Two young Irish shapeshifters (or Switchers) face the menace of an encroaching Ice Age caused by monstrous creatures in the Arctic.